hughobrien/psu-constitution/README.md

 9. The PSU Council is required to meet three times in the semester on select dates which are agreed upon the fulfilment of posts required by the PSU Council.
 The following core meetings are required to take place:

-	1. One in Semester One following Filling of Posts
+	1. One in Semester 1 following Filling of Posts

 	2. One preceding the conduction of Election for the position of President to the PSU for the coming year